Floralia Brussels

 Japanese Garden, Hasselt

-The Japanese Garden in Hasselt, Belgium is a tranquil paradise that offers a respite from the hustle and bustle of the city.
+The Japanese Garden in Hasselt, Belgium, is a tranquil paradise that offers a respite from the hustle and bustle of the city.
 From the moment you enter the garden, you can’t help but feel relaxed and transported to a far-off place.
 The garden features a variety of lush plants and trees, including cherry blossoms, a small waterfall, a ceremonial house, and a Koi pond.

 Here are practical tips on how to visit the Japanese Garden in Hasselt with kids and family activities nearby!

-Japanese Garden Hasselt
+Read more: Japanese Garden in Hasselt

 Hallerbos